Institutional Security Policies and Annual Report on Crime Statistics

 Note: if using a college phone, you must dial "9" to get an outside line

 Emergency alerts - We use Twitter to broadcast emergency alerts.
 These include inclement weather closings and other unscheduled closings/changes.
 Remember, you can have Twitter send text messages to your cell phone.
+(How do I do that?)
 On Twitter, follow Chesapeake Emergency - @ChesCollAlerts

 Chesapeake College is a comprehensive, public, two year, regional community college serving the education, economic development and cultural needs of the residents of Caroline, Dorchester, Kent, Queen Anne's and Talbot counties on Maryland's Upper Eastern Shore.
 The College's mission is to provide a learner-centered environment where students can maximize their potential for intellectual and personal growth at a reasonable cost.